qiao-tw/cartographer/docs/source/configuration.rst

 double max_constraint_z_distance
   Threshold for poses to be considered near a submap.

+double max_constraint_angular_search_window
+  Threshold for poses to be considered near a submap.

 double min_score
   Threshold for the scan match score below which a match is not considered.
   Low scores indicate that the scan and map do not look similar.